2022 FIFA World Cup: Host selection criticism

 The climate conditions caused some to call hosting the tournament in Qatar infeasible, with initial plans for air-conditioned stadiums giving way to a potential date switch from summer to November and December.
-In May 2014, Sepp Blatter, who was FIFA president at the time of the selection, remarked that awarding the World Cup to Qatar was a "mistake" because of the extreme heat.
+In May 2014, Sepp Blatter, who was FIFA president at the time of the selection, remarked that awarding the World Cup to Qatar was a "mistake", and that the Qatari bid won because former UEFA president Michel Platini, under pressure from France's then-president Nicolas Sarkozy, got four countries to vote for Qatar instead of the United States.
 While addressing delegates from African and Asian confederations, Blatter said allegations of corruption and some of the criticism, including those from sponsors, were "very much linked to racism and discrimination".
 The attendance figures at the matches also came under scrutiny as the reported crowd attendance was more than the stadium capacities despite games having visible empty seats.

 Prior to the tournament, a reporter for Denmark's TV 2 was threatened by security during a live report from the Katara Cultural Village; the organising committee apologised, stating that they were "mistakenly interrupted".
 Tony O'Donoghue of Ireland's RTÉ also accused Qatari police of interrupting him while filming.

 Phaedra Almajid, a former media officer for Qatar's 2022 World Cup bid, has alleged that three African football officials were offered bribes to support Qatar's bid.
 In a Netflix documentary series "FIFA Uncovered," Almajid claims that Hassan Al Thawadi, who led Qatar's bid, offered €2.3 million each to Issa Hayatou of Cameroon, Jacques Anouma of Ivory Coast, and Amos Adamu of Nigeria in exchange for their votes.
 Qatar was competing with Australia, Japan, South Korea and the US for their bid for the 2022 World Cup.
 The alleged offer was made during a meeting of African football federations in January 2010.
 Almajid states that the money was intended for the football federations, not as personal bribes.
 She initially disclosed these allegations anonymously to the Sunday Times after being dismissed from her position, but later retracted her claims, citing threats from Qatar.
 Al Thawadi has denied these allegations, calling them false and expressing disappointment at the situation.
 The controversy adds to the ongoing scrutiny surrounding Qatar's successful bid to host the 2022 World Cup.